Chalarangelo/30-seconds-of-code/snippets/stringToArrayOfWords.md

 Converts a given string into an array of words

 First create an array of dirt that you want to remove from the string.
 Then replace each dirt with an empty string.
-Use `String.split(' ')` to conver the string to an array with the space as a delimiter.
+Use `String.split(/[\W_]+/)` to convert the string to an array with the use of regex.

 ```js
 const stringToArrayOfWords = str => {